A Potentially Lucrative Business

 What Is a Marriage Bureau?

-A marriage bureau is a matchmaking service where candidates interested in marriage register their names and the bureau suggests to them suitable matches from their database.
-Marriage bureaus can be operated by one person or a group, from an office or from a home.
+A marriage bureau is a matchmaking service where candidates interested in marriage register their names, and the bureau suggests to them suitable matches from their database.
+Marriage bureaus can be operated by one person or a group, from an office or a home.

 Questions to Consider

 Before starting a marriage bureau, consider the following points: